-The Toronto Reel Asian International Film Festival’s Unsung Voices: Youth Video Production Workshop will provide young Asian Canadians with a keen interest in film the necessary skills to express themselves as artists, learn from professionals in the field, and to produce a distinctly Asian Canadian story.
+The Toronto Reel Asian International Film Festival’s UNSUNG VOICES Summer Youth Video Production Workshop will provide young Asian Canadians who have a keen interest in film the necessary skills to express themselves as artists, learn from professionals in the field, and to produce a distinctly Asian Canadian story on screen.

 - Basic production costs will be provided during the sessions

-- Workshop will be conducted in downtown Toronto in June-July 2017 (approximately 12 workshop dates, excluding shooting days, orientations and final sessions)
+- Workshops and learning sessions will be conducted in downtown Toronto in the summer of 2019 (approximately 12 workshop dates, excluding shooting days, orientations & final sessions)

 - Participants will learn the necessary skills to complete a video production successfully: